Amart85/dp-090-databricks-ml/Instructions/Exercises/02-Spark-MLflow.md

 > **Note**: For this exercise, you need a **Premium** Azure Databricks workspace in a region where *model serving* is supported.
 See [Azure Databricks regions](https://learn.microsoft.com/azure/databricks/resources/supported-regions) for details of regional Azure Databricks capabilities.

-You can create a workspace interactively in the Azure portal or use wone you already have, but we recommend you follow the steps below to use a script to provision a suitable workspace for this exercise.
+You can create a workspace interactively in the Azure portal or use one you already have, but we recommend you follow the steps below to use a script to provision a suitable workspace for this exercise.

 1. In a web browser, sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
 2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here: